Chinese Lantern fruit

 Chinese or Japanese lanterns are grown primarily for their unique orange-red calyx that resemble illuminated lanterns; great for fall floral arrangements when cut and dried; be careful, because this plant gets around

-Chinese Lantern features unusual nodding orange flowers with white eyes dangling from the stems from late summer to early fall.
+Chinese Lantern features unusual nodding orange flowers dangling from the stems from late summer to early fall.
 The flowers are excellent for cutting.
 It features abundant showy khaki (brownish-green) capsules from early fall to late winter.
-Its oval leaves are green in colour.
+Its pointy leaves are green in colour.
 As an added bonus, the foliage turns a gorgeous orange in the fall.

 Chinese Lantern is an herbaceous perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.